Everything To Know About Root Canal Treatments

 A tooth can be damaged or decayed due to trauma to the mouth, large fillings, cracks or chips in the tooth’s enamel, or even extensive wear from teeth grinding.
 Any of these can cause your tooth to need repair with a dental crown.

-If you are experiencing any of the symptoms of an infected tooth, call our office to set up an appointment today.
+If you are experiencing any symptoms of an infected tooth, call our office to schedule an appointment today.
 We want to help you get back to enjoying a pain-free life!

 What are the benefits of a root canal?

-The most common question when patients hear that they need to have a root canal is, “What are the benefits of a root canal?”
-It is understandable that people would think this way; getting a cavity filled or a tooth pulled is not the same as getting something done to your teeth that will help prevent infection and tooth loss in the future – plus, the dental treatment sounds painful!
+The most common question when patients hear that they need a root canal is, “What are the benefits of a root canal?”
+Understandably, people would think this way: getting a cavity filled or a tooth pulled is not the same as getting something done to your teeth that will help prevent infection and tooth loss in the future – plus, the dental treatment sounds painful!
 But don’t worry – with advances in dentistry and technology, today’s root canals are much less painful than they used to be.
 Plus, they can prevent the need for more invasive procedures down the road!
-Not convinced yet?
+Are they not convinced yet?
 Here are a few of the many benefits of root canals.

 • For starters, it will prevent your tooth from needing to be extracted in the first place.
-If an infected tooth isn’t taken care of soon after the infection sets in, it can lead to an infection spreading to other teeth in the mouth as well as the jawbone.
+If an infected tooth isn’t taken care of soon after the infection sets in, it can spread to other teeth in the mouth and the jawbone.
 This can cause swelling in the face, pain, and difficulty chewing.
-By the time the damage is done, the tooth may have fallen out on its own or need to be pulled.
-A root canal can help prevent this from happening by healing the infection and preventing it from recurring.
+When the damage is done, the tooth may have fallen out or need to be pulled.
+A root canal can help prevent this by healing the infection and preventing it from recurring.

-• Another benefit of having a root canal is that after the procedure is performed, your tooth will be preserved, so you can continue to eat a healthy, balanced diet without worrying about losing your tooth.
-In addition, tooth extraction can leave you with a gap to fill in the smile that may require further dental procedures in the future, such as a bridge or a dental implant.
-A root canal saves you from having to go through these additional steps to preserve your smile.
+• Another benefit of having a root canal is that your tooth will be preserved after the procedure, so you can continue to eat a healthy, balanced diet without worrying about losing your tooth.
+In addition, tooth extraction can leave you with a gap to fill in the smile that may require further dental procedures, such as a bridge or a dental implant.
+A root canal saves you from going through these additional steps to preserve your smile.

-• Finally, a root canal procedure will help save the rest of your mouth as well!
+• Finally, root canal treatments will also help save the rest of your mouth!
 The bacteria from a diseased tooth can be extremely harmful and even deadly to the rest of the body if it isn’t treated right away, so getting rid of the infection with a root canal will save your overall health in the long run.